maxflav/webflow-challenge/README.md

 # webflow-challenge
 Screener question for Webflow interview.

 To start the server, run with `node app.js`.
+It will run on port 3000.

 # API
 Send a GET request to `/?path=[URL]` where `[URL]` is the input URL.